 Make sure you have a clear plan upfront with a script, storyboard, talent and style examples.
 That includes a shot list and defined lighting, music, mood, theme, and filming locations.
 And have these signed-off prior to commissioning your recording.
 It is very expensive to reshoot scenes, rerecord a voice over, or rescript something that doesn't fit when you have already begun editing.
 As they say, measure twice, cut once, and get it right the first time.

 Aamplify has helped companies across New Zealand and Australia, both big and small, with telling their brand story through video marketing.
-Contact our Account Director today, to find out how our team can help make a creative video that grabs attention.
+Contact our team, to find out how our team can help make a creative video that grabs attention.